Apply for jobs

 Submitting multiple applications without getting interviews is disheartening, especially when you spend time tailoring your resume for each position.

 Before putting together your resume, cover letter, or selection criteria, you must understand exactly what employers are looking for.
-A survey from Graduate Opportunities Australia, lists the top 10 skills and personal attributes employers want in graduates:
+Here is a list of the top 10 skills and personal attributes employers want in graduates:

 - Interpersonal and communication skills (written and oral)

 - Logic & technical skills